HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration: Methodology

 \subsection{Scene Depth Map}

-According to the generator structure, depth map $z$ is embedded in both attenuation and scattering processes, constituting the content layer of raw input $I$ and $J$.
-Nevertheless, we could not conduct the depth network to generate an overrefined depth map, since we find that the loss functions for excessive details can easily lead to the mode collapse during training.
-We also test that the state-of-the-art monocular depth estimation algorithm is not suitable for underwater scenes, and will also bring a large computational burden to the embedding platform.
-Hence, our estimation of scene depth is not designed to provide an extremely accurate depth map, but to train a range map that fits with the degradation coefficients, integrally contributing to better perception through joint optimization.
+The scene depth network is used for generating a pixel-level range map for a single underwater or in-air image.
+Depth is essentially defined as the range in the horizontal direction, as described in Eq.~(\ref{eqn:2}); however, we apply it to scenes in different directions assuming small deviations \cite{Akkaynak2019}.
+Based on the data flow, the depth affects both attenuation and scattering, impacting the content of the generated results.
+Nevertheless, it is hard and unnecessary to achieve an accurate depth estimation in physical scale because of 2D-to-3D ambiguity in monocular images.
+We further argue that the state-of-the-art monocular depth estimation algorithms are not suitable for underwater scenes, since their training data do not involve underwater image domains.
+Hence, we train a depth sub-network from scratch, which is not to provide an accurate physical depth but to produce a depth map that fits the degeneration factors for joint optimization.

-In practice, we build the backbone of the generator with 2 down-sampling layers and 6 residual blocks with the input of $256\times 256$ images.
-Moreover, we get rid of the last activation function and decentration, which may influence the generative distribution of the depth map.
-Regarding the output of the depth net represents the realistic distance between scenery and camera, we regulate it into a range $z\in \left[0, 6\right]$ according to the training set.
-In a pre-experiment, we qualitatively compared the restoration performance and depth estimation of the Sea-Thru and HybrUR as shown in Fig.~\ref{fig:depestimation}.
-Four diagrams of Sea-Thru all contain different levels of unreasonable color deviations, while our method provides a consistent color correction.
-Since an off-the-shelf \emph{monodepth} is employed for depth estimation in Sea-Thru, it could produce an inaccurate depth projection for underwater images.
-By contrast, the proposed depth network in HybrUR could learn more effective depth maps through joint optimization, which is also proved to be conducive to the improvement of color restoration.
+In practice, we construct the depth sub-network with two downsampling layers and six residual blocks for deep feature extraction.
+To avoid the exploding gradient problem caused by exponential growth of the attenuation factor, we regulate the depth value to a range from 0.1~m to 6~m with respect to the training set.
+In a preliminary experiment, we qualitatively compare the restoration performance and depth estimation of Sea-Thru and HybrUR in Fig.~\ref{fig:depestimation}.
+As shown, the results of Sea-Thru contain different levels of unacceptable errors in depth and restored color, whereas our method provides more faithful depth information and color restoration.
+That is, since Sea-Thru employ an off-the-shelf depth estimation network without the training on underwater scenarios, an inaccurate depth projection could be generated for underwater images.
+In contrast, the proposed depth network in HybrUR can learn more effective depth maps through joint optimization, which is conducive to the color restoration.